 There are so many distractions that occur during the day that could potentially prevent you from accomplishing all of your tasks.

-If you want to make a presence online, you will need to stay focused on your strategy.
-You can not allow distractions get in your way.
+If you want to make an online presence, you will need to stay focused on your strategy.
+You can not allow distractions to get in your way.

 Do you struggle with time management?